polyaxon/polyaxon/site/docs/intro/scaling/hyperparameter-tuning.md

 [search algorithms for hyperparameter tuning](/docs/automation/optimization-engine/).

-For users with Polyaxon EE or Polyaxon Cloud access, there are also tools to [control the caching](/docs/automation/helpers/cache/) for experiments with similar configurations, and [concurrency](/docs/automation/helpers/concurrency/) for managing the number of parallel jobs.
+For users with Polyaxon EE or Polyaxon Cloud access, there are also tools to [control caching](/docs/automation/helpers/cache/) of executions with similar configurations, and [concurrency](/docs/automation/helpers/concurrency/) for enforcing of parallelism.
-And every pipeline in Polyaxon can also define [early stopping strategies](/docs/automation/helpers/early-stopping/).
+Finally, every pipeline in Polyaxon can also define [early stopping strategies](/docs/automation/helpers/early-stopping/).

 The repo contains more hyperparameter tuning examples in the automation folder.